 useful for Java projectsThe artifact is hosted on the Maven Central repository.

-repositories {
+dependencies {

 }The easiest way to see how to use it is to look at the samples:

-You can also explore the docs.
+You can also explore the reference doc.

 You will find your Internal Integration Token by following the instructions here.